Local heat current flow in ballistic phonon transport of graphene nanoribbons: Theory

 Now, the decomposition of the total Hamiltonian becomes $H=\sum_\alpha H_\alpha + \sum_{n \in C} h_n $, similar definitions were used in other works \cite{lepri2003,segal2008,saaskilahti2012,tuovinen2016,chien2019,michelini2019,nitzan2020-1,nitzan2020-2,segal2020,karaslimane2020,chien2022}.
 Then, from the Heisenberg equation of motion, we get

 Here, the first term after the second equal sign represents the local heat current flowing out of site $n$, the second term equals to the heat current $J_\alpha$ from reservoir $\alpha$ in steady state.
 The definition of local energy in Eq. (\ref{label1}) is not unique \cite{campbell2000,martin-moreno2007,hardy1963,mathews1974}, however, the degrees of freedom selected for $h_n$ are simply different views (or resolutions) to study the nanosystem, having no effect on the energy flow in the harmonic quantum network since phonon dynamics is established as the Hamiltonian is defined.
-Rewrite the formula for local heat current in the form of Green's functions \cite{mingo2003,mingo2006,yamamoto2008,kam2009,yang2011,luisier2012,duan2018,zhou2018,luisier2018,luisier2020}, we have
+Our present choice is the simplest scheme and ensures the consistency with the expression used in the standard NEGF method, where the very same expression for phonon heat current is obtained for the heat current injected into the phonon bath $J_\alpha=\langle -\partial H_\alpha/\partial t\rangle$ \cite{yamamoto2006,wang2008,wang2014,wang2006,wang2007}.
+Moreover, the expression for local heat current here is in analogy to the electrical current expression in electron transport, where partition of the hopping term is not needed.
+Rewriting the formula for local heat current in the form of Green's functions \cite{mingo2003,mingo2006,yamamoto2008,kam2009,yang2011,luisier2012,duan2018,zhou2018,luisier2018,luisier2020}, we have

 where $i\hbar G^<_{ni,mj}(t,t')=\langle u_{mj}(t') u_{ni}(t)\rangle$ is the lesser Green's function, and the greater Green's function $i\hbar G^>_{ni,mj}(t,t')=\langle u_{ni}(t) u_{mj}(t')\rangle$ can be defined accordingly.
 In steady state, it is convenient to work in the frequency domain, the lesser Green's function satisfies the following equation \cite{jauho}, which is expressed in terms of the retarded Green's function $\boldsymbol{G}^r(\omega)$, the advanced Green's function $\boldsymbol{G}^a(\omega)$, and the lesser self-energy $\boldsymbol{\Sigma}^<(\omega)$ in matrix form: